Jlzeng-i/Nikke-OL-Summarizer/README.md

 Increase DEF: 4.77
 ```

 ## TODO
 - Automate the gear selection/screenshotting process
 - Allow you to evaluate gear from multiple NIKKE
 - Individually store gear stats
 - Allow you to store data in a discord bot
 - Allow it to run on CUDA. - but I'm lazy and its very small work so I haven't felt the need to do anything
+- Just realized that if you haven't fully upgraded an equipment it takes up a different area.
+Great.

 ## Limitations
 - OCR will sometimes just confused numbers for letters. - I don't think I can catch all of these but I do print these out for the user to use to fill in later.